-Scott says many retirees are risk-averse and typically park a good percentage of their cash in "safe havens," such as savings accounts and CDs.
-But low returns are forcing many older Americans to wade into the more turbulent waters of the stock market.
+Many retirees are risk-averse and park a good percentage of their cash in "safe havens," such as savings accounts and CDs.
+Low returns are forcing many of these older Americans to wade into the more turbulent waters of the stock market, Scott says.

 Other retirees are buying bonds with the belief they are safer than stocks.
-But Scott says Fed policy may be creating a bubble in the bond market that will burst once rates return to normal.
+That means Fed policy may be creating a bubble in the bond market that will burst once rates return to normal.

-"For 30-plus years, bonds have been safe, and this seems ingrained in the minds of people," he says.
+"For 30-plus years, bonds have been safe, and this seems ingrained in the minds of people," Scott says.
 "But with a rise in rates, these safe assets will lose value."

-Kubik agrees that safe havens are not what they used to be.
-He urges investors to consult with their financial adviser and create a plan for dealing with rising rates.
+Kubik urges investors to consult with a financial adviser and create a plan for dealing with the eventual arrival of higher rates.

 "The most important thing investors can do right now is ensure that they are properly positioned for the impending rising interest rate environment," he says.